Columbia VA Health Care System

-The mission of the Wm.
-Jennings Bryan Dorn VA Medical Center is to provide Veterans focused, performance driven health care - and the facility has a long and proud history of providing South Carolina Veterans with the highest quality health care.
+The mission of the Columbia VA Health Care System is to provide Veterans focused, performance-driven health care - and the main facility, the William Jennings Bryan Dorn VA Medical Center, has a long and proud history of providing South Carolina Veterans with the highest quality health care.

 The Columbia VA Hospital became affiliated with the University of South Carolina School of Medicine in May 1975.
 Also in 1975, a satellite outpatient clinic was opened in Greenville, South Carolina to extend medical care and benefits.